department-of-veterans-affairs/va.gov-team/products/disability/526ez/implementation/form_526_state_machine.md

       - delivered_to_backup > (polling action)
         - rejected_by_backup
 Remedial paths:
-  NOTE: if we are here, something is weird so we will no assumptions about incomming state
+  NOTE: if we are here, something is weird so we will no assumptions about incoming state
   - Happy path
     - any state > (submission action)
       - in_remediation > (polling or manual confirmation action)